‘Splatoon 2’ Switch Global Testfire Available To Download, But Not Play Yet

 Those interested in trying out Splatoon 2 should head to the Nintendo eShop of their region and head to the game’s page there.
 The demo version will be available to download there and weighs in at only 410 MB.

 While the Splatoon 2 demo is available to download, it won’t be playable until Friday, March 24.
 That is the weekend Nintendo has set aside for the Global Testfire event.
-It will be run much like the same event for for the original game on the Wii U with six one hour windows for Switch owners to find matches and compete with others.
+It will be run much like the same event for for the original game on the Wii U with six one-hour windows for Switch owners to find matches and compete with others.

 Here is the full schedule of one hour playable windows during the Global Testfire weekend.
 Nintendo spread the windows of availability to allow those from the North American, European, and Japanese regions to all have an opportunity to play.